OpenDSA/OpenDSA/RST/source/Development/AnalSpace.rst

 almost the reverse of the space/time tradeoff principle for programs using main memory.

-The :dfn:`disk-based space/time tradeoff` principle states that the smaller you can make your disk storage requirements, the faster your program will run.
+The :term:`disk-based space/time tradeoff` principle states that the smaller you can make your disk storage requirements, the faster your program will run.
 This is because the time to read information from disk is enormous